314pies/Taiwan-receipt-lottery-statistic/README.md

 1. Clone this repository
 2. Setup a Python 3 environment and install all the dependency listed in requirements.txt
 3. Run main.py, then enter http://127.0.0.1:5000/  in your browser.
-The following messages should be printed in the console.
+The following messages should be printed to the console.
     ```
      * Restarting with stat
      * Debugger is active!